carolyn2004/carolyn2004/README.md

   - This was my first web application created using HTML, CSS (design), Javascript, MySQL (database) & Node server.js made from scratch.
   - Used Adobe XD to create UX design of the website then coded it onto Visual Studio Code (HTML & CSS).
   - Learnt about the front end and backend of creating a web application (3 tier web architecture).
+  - This is a single page web application.
-  - Scored A for both modules involved in this project - Coding and Development Project & Database Application Development
+  - Scored A for both modules involved in this project - Coding and Development Project & Database Application Development.

 # 📫 How to reach me 📫
 - Let's get in touch!